zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 ## Rehearsal FAQ

-**Can I bring my own drumkit?**
+**Can I bring my own drum kit?**

 Yes, of course you can, no matter how big it is.
-Also, consider only bringing the essentials like your snare drum or favotate cymbols to save you the hasstle of lugging around a full kit.
+Also, consider only bringing the essentials like your snare drum or favorite cymbals to save you the hassle of lugging around a full kit.

 **Can I bring my photographer?**

-We dont mind if you bring along a few guests to your rehearsal.
+We don not mind if you bring along a few guests to your rehearsal.
 Also, consider hiring us for photography or videography as well.
-We have 4k cameras, professional lighting, and backgrops available to make you look your best.
+We have 4k cameras, professional lighting, and backdrops available to make you look your best.

 **Can we extend our rehearsal studio session?**

 As long as the studio space is available, you can always add more time to an already booked session.
-The only way to garentee a time slot is to put down a deposit - so someone could book their rehearsal right after yours if you dont reserve it sooner rather than later.
+The only way to guarantee a time slot is to put down a deposit - so someone could book their rehearsal right after yours if you do not reserve it sooner rather than later.

 **Are there any noise issues?**